Gronan/docker-compose-skeleton/README.md

 # docker-compose-skeleton
-ready to use docker-compose stack with php7 (php7-fpm), nginx and postgresql optimised for Symfony3 applications (with ELK & Redis)
+Ready to use docker-compose stack with php7 (php7-fpm), nginx and postgresql optimised for Symfony3 applications (with ELK & Redis)

 ##Disclaimer